vector

 vector m (plural vectores)

-1. Pre-reform spelling (until Brazil 1943/Portugal 1990) of vetor.
+1. Pre-reform spelling (used until 1943 in Brazil and 1990 in Portugal) of vetor.
 Still used in countries where the agreement hasn't come into effect; may occur as a sporadic misspelling.

 Romanian